City Relocation Overview

 Tulsa, OK scores 62/100 (Fair) on Your Area Score.
 It is a large city with a more affordable than many comparable markets cost profile, a more challenging safety profile, and a manageable climate.
 Whether it is a good place to live will depend heavily on your budget, neighborhood choice, and priorities.

-Best for: budget-conscious movers, people who want convenience State: Oklahoma
+Best for: budget-conscious movers, people who want convenience State: OK

 MoveScore